ironcore-dev/ceph-provider/docs/usage/README.md

 ## Rook resources

-Administrators can also observe the rook related resources.
+Administrators can also observe the Rook related resources.
+Every `Namespace` contains a
-Every (customer) namespace contain a `cephblockpoolradosnamespaces` and a `cephclients` resource.
-Under the hood rook generates a rados namespace and granting access to it for the specific ceph client user.
+`CephBlockPoolRadosNamespace` and a `CephClient` resource.
+Under the hood, Rook generates a RADOS namespace inside the Ceph cluster and grants access to it for the specific Ceph client user.

 ```shell
 kubectl get cephblockpoolradosnamespaces